udude17/MCW-ECR/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

 ### Task 1: Create a Management Group

-In this Task, you will create a new Management Group, and move a subscription into this Management Group.
+In this task, you will create a new Management Group and move a subscription into this Management Group.
 We'll later assign Azure Policy using the Management Group scope, so that it applies automatically to all subscriptions under that scope.

->**Note**: We'll use our own Management Group, if you have permissions you could also use the Tenant Root Management Group.
+> **Note**: We'll use our own Management Group, if you have permissions you could also use the Tenant Root Management Group.

 1. Launch the Azure Management Portal, and navigate to **Management Groups** under **All services**:

     ![Portal screenshot showing All Service \> Management Groups click sequence](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image4.png "Create Management Group click path")

-1. Select **Start using management groups** to launch the **Add management group** blade.
+2. Select **Start using management groups** to launch the **Add management group** blade.

     ![Azure portal screenshot, showing the Start using management groups button that is used to launch the Add management group blade.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image89.png "Start using management groups button")